All Bets are Off: Rethinking the Basics Amid COVID-19

 7. Keep perspective.

-Although the days seem to drag on, remember there will be other seasons in the scope of a lifetime.
-Remind yourself that there is life and meaning beyond the walls of your home or the square of your screen.
+Remember there will be other seasons in the scope of a lifetime.
+Remind yourself that there is life and meaning to live into.
 Stay connected to your true north.

 8. Be purposeful.

 Covering the basics is a means to a greater end.
-When these feel overwhelming, remind yourself that they are for a bigger purpose.
+When feeling overwhelmed, remind yourself that you are created for a bigger purpose.

-Given that COVID-19 has reordered so much of our lives, take some time to think how these guidelines might apply to you and those around you.
-Consider how they might be relevant to the needs and desires for shelter, school, and work, as well as your physical, emotional, relational, and spiritual well-being.
+Take some time to think how these guidelines might apply to you and those around you.
+Consider your physical, emotional, relational, and spiritual well-being.
 Create small goals and remain flexible.
 Put on a thriving mindset—see challenges as opportunities.
 Think of yourself as an agile, thriving ninja—one who can stay grounded, connected, and directed almost whenever and wherever.

 Endnotes